valid4j/valid4j/src/site/markdown/concepts.md

 Programming by contract is a simple, yet powerful, technique to achieve assertive programming.
 The basic idea of valid4j is to make a clear distinction between _programming errors_ and _recoverable exceptions_.
+Programming errors are not recoverable exceptions and should not be handled as such.

 ## Programming errors

 Programming errors are usually the result of an oversight of assumptions that really doesn't hold.
-This may result in logical contradictions, like trying to use a non-existent object (eg `NullPointerException`) or invoking a method with an incomprehensible argument (eg `IllegalArgumentException`).
+This may result in logical contradictions, like trying to use a non-existent object (e.g. `NullPointerException`) or invoking a method with an incomprehensible argument (e.g. `IllegalArgumentException`).

 Logical errors must be corrected at design time.
 It doesn't make sense to `try` illogical invocations in order to `catch` and recover from them.
-But we want our programs to detect, expose and locate these bugs.
+But we still want our programs to detect, expose and locate these bugs.
+Programming by contract gives us a technique to do just that.

 ## Recoverable exceptions

 Recoverable exceptions, on the other hand, signal exceptional cases that a correct program can and should handle gracefully.
 This might be network connection errors, file system errors or data input validation errors.
-This is what we in everyday talk refers to as error handling, fault tolerance and the like.
+This is what we in everyday talk refer to as error handling, fault tolerance and the like.

 According to the Java exception hierarchy, as a general rule programming errors should inherit from `RuntimeException` whereas `Error` is reserved for internal errors of the Java runtime system.

-However, there is also lots of differing opinions regarding the proper use of checked vs unchecked exceptions.
+However, there is also differing opinions regarding the proper use of checked vs unchecked exceptions.
 This has led to the widespread use of `RuntimeException` also for recoverable exceptions.

-Valid4J prefers to use `Error` to signal programming errors, and is agnostic to the question of checked vs unchecked recoverable exceptions.
+Valid4J prefers to use `Error` to signal programming errors, and is agnostic to the question of using checked or unchecked recoverable exceptions.

-# Defensive programming
+## Defensive programming, don't do it

 ...a common, but sad example...